 How were throbbing red rashes, crazy blue veins, and a strange pulsing in her head and chest minor?

 Maeve couldn’t recall anything else about that peculiar stormy day except for finding her house completely empty with an ash gray triangle where her grandmother must have been standing when the shooting stars hit.
 She also had the lingering curiosity of whether or not shooting stars could vaporize a person.

 That was nearly eight years ago to the day.

 Her hands still flared up with itchy rashes and screaming blue veins.

 * * *

 “Maeve, are you sure you don’t want to go?”
-Lyrice called out from her bathroom ensuite with a whine.
+Lyrice whined from her bathroom ensuite.
 Maeve lay on her stomach across Lyrice’s bed, her eyes widening as she read some of the price tags still attached to Lyrice’s new clothing.

 “Yes, I am sure.
 I told you I have to work.”

 Lyrice poked her head out the door and gave Maeve a look.

 “It’s the truth.
 Some of us have bills to pay.”
 She flicked the clothing tags out of her sight.
 The way Lyrice spent money made her head hurt.